 Step 3.
-After the connection is successfully established, you can press CTRL, ALT and END together.
-It contributes to the same result when you press CTRL, ALT and DEL on a computer that is not connected to another computer.
-(If you have trouble finding the End key, it is normally on the right side of the Enter key and next to the DEL key.)
+After the connection is successfully established, you can press CTRL, ALT, and END together.
+It contributes to the same result when you press CTRL, ALT, and DEL on a computer that is not connected to another computer.

 Method 2: Use on-screen keyboard to input “Del”

-Opening on-screen keyboard to click is another good way.
+Opening an on-screen keyboard to click is another good way.

 Step 2.
 After you press ENTER, an on-screen keyboard will appear.
 Press CTRL and ALT on your subsistent keyboard and click Del with your mouse on on-screen keyboard.

-AnyViewer, safe and reliable remote access software, helps you connect to another computer easily and safely.
-It contains multiple functions in its toolbar and the CTRL+ALT+Delete combination is one of the functions.
+The tool is compatible with Windows 11/10/8.1/8/7 and Windows Server 2022/2019/2016/2012 R1.
+Thus you can still use it even after you downgrade the OS or upgrade your system from Windows 10 to Windows 11.
 Anyway, the most important thing for remote access software is safe.
 Your connection is secured by Elliptic Curve Cryptography (ECC) encryption, keeping your computer away from data leakage and security problem.
 Please feel free to download it.